green-api/whatsapp-api-client-java/README.md

          instanceId: {{yourInstance}}
          token: {{yourToken}}

+Create RestTemplate bean:

+      @Bean
+      public RestTemplate restTemplate(RestTemplateBuilder restTemplateBuilder) {
+      return restTemplateBuilder.build();
+      }

-You can then inject the client into any part of your application using @Autowired.
+Now you can then inject the client into any part of your application using @Autowired.

      @Autowired
      private GreenApiClient greenApiClient;